bk-one/shoutbox/README.md

 Configuration
 ---

-Edit mongodb settings in config/mongodb.conf, use rackup for all other options
+Edit mongodb settings in config/mongodb.conf, use rackup for all other options.
+Add your twitter and pusher credetentials to config/shotbox.yml.

-Add you pusher application id in public/javascripts/shoutbox.js line 52.
+Add you pusher application id in public/javascripts/shoutbox.js(line 17).

         var pusher = new Pusher('your-app-id');